jgretz/joshgretz/api/src/blog/content/launch.md

 This blog is going to lean in a technical direction - mostly around what I am working on / playing with at the time.
 My hope is that someone out there may find some small thing here some fraction as helpful as I have found so many other's writings.

-Without furth ado ... here we go ...
+Without further ado ... here we go ...

 ### Confession & Resolution
-TLDR: I've been blessed with a lot of input, now its time to adding to the firehose.
+TLDR: I've been blessed with a lot of inbound knowledge, now its time to start adding back to the stream of the firehose.

 I've had the goal of starting a blog a couple of different times, but for whatever reason - time, topics, discipline - it never stuck.
 Lately though, I've had the opportunity to do more and more R&D and I've been convicted that I need to start recording what I am learning somewhere outside of my mind palace - for my own recall, but also to contribute back to the community.